Astandimandi/GOG-Title-Lookup/README.md

 5. Profit

 Method 2:
-1. Click on
+1. Click on green Code button in this repo -> download zip
-2. open your browser
-3. Click Tampermonkey icon -> Dashboard
+2. Click Tampermonkey icon -> Dashboard
-4.
+3. Drag and drop user.js file into the Tampermonkey window
+4. Tampermonkey will open an install page
+5. Click Install

 **Help!
 I can't install!** (ETA: 5 minutes)